mParticle/docs/src/pages/integrations/remerge/event/index.md

 title: Event
 ---

+Re-engage your user base with app retargeting.
+[Remerge](https://www.remerge.io) is a secure, efficient and scalable solution to increase retention and boost user lifetime value.
 Remerge is a leading provider of app retargeting and audience management.
 The Remerge platform offers an efficient and scalable solution by streamlining complex and manual processes with technology - and without needing to integrate an SDK.
 By activating Remerge, app developers can re-engage users worldwide to increase retention and boost user lifetime value - by driving purchases, orders, bookings, subscriptions and revenues.

+## Enable the Integration

+1. Contact your Remerge account manager to obtain your Remerge API Key and Customer ID.
+2. With the above credential, configure the Remerge event integration via mParticle's integrations directory.

+## Supported Platforms

+Remerge will receive events forwarded from the following input sources:

+* Android
+* iOS

+## Supported Identities

+### Device Identities

+* Apple IDFA
+* Apple IDFV
+* Google Advertising ID

 ## Supported Features